GW

 Usage: EPS_FILTER 1.0E-6

 Determines a threshold for the DBCSR based sparse multiplications.
-Normally, this EPS_FILTER determines accuracy and timing of low-scaling GW calculations.
+Normally, EPS_FILTER determines accuracy and timing of low-scaling GW calculations.
 (Lower filter means higher numerical precision, but higher computational cost.)
 [Edit on GitHub]

-MEMORY_PER_PROC: integer = 2
+MEMORY_PER_PROC: real = 2.00000000E+000

 Usage: MEMORY_PER_PROC 16